Exercise and Fitness Activities (4 activity ideas)

 Suggested by Saskatchewan Health Authority Saskatoon area: Daphne Kemp (306)-655-2400.

 Nordic walking, is walking with poles in urban or rural settings like sidewalks, city parks, trails and roads.
-Think cross country skiing without the skis.
-The purpose of this activity is to provide opportunity to learn the art and benefits of urban poling through hands on experience.
-You can provide this a few ways.
+Think cross-country skiing without the skis.
+The purpose of this activity is to provide ann opportunity to learn the art and benefits of urban poling through hands on experience.
+You can provide this in a few ways.

 - Host an urban poling class to allow people to experience poles and their benefits.